google/youtube-8m/README.md

 In the 'gsutil' command above, the 'package-path' flag refers to the directory containing the 'train.py' script and more generally the python package which should be deployed to the cloud worker.
 The module-name refers to the specific python script which should be executed (in this case the train module).
+Since the training data files are hosted in the public 'youtube8m-ml' storage bucket in the 'us-central1' region, we've colocated our job in the same region in order to have the fastest access to the data.

 It may take several minutes before the job starts running on Google Cloud.
 When it starts you will see outputs like the following: